 The stems of Adenium obesum were gathered from the open fields of Rurum town, Rano Local Government Area, Kano State, Nigeria between the months of January - April, 2011.
 These were authentication with Voucher No. 1386 at the Herbarium, Department of Biological Sciences, Ahmadu Bello University (A. B. U.), Zaria, Nigeria by Mallam Musa Mohammed.
 The barks were removed from the stems, sun-dried and pounded into powder before soaking 3.95 kg of it in 21 L of ethanol (96.0 % vol. Sigma-Aldrich® Inc., St. Louis, MO 63178, USA) over a 72-h period.
 The method of Abu-Dahab and Afifi [19] was used to concentrate the filtrate to dryness in an evaporation dish at room temperature until constant weights were obtained.
-Preliminary screening of the extract for its phytochemical constituents was performed using the methods of Trease and Evans [20] and Harborne [21].
+The extractive yield (% w/w) of the process was calculated as described by Zhang et al. [20].
+Preliminary screening of the extract for its phytochemical constituents was performed using the methods of Trease and Evans [21] and Harborne [22].